Katherine Stewart MacPhail: Sremska Kamenica

-Post-WWII
+Post World War Two

 MacPhail returned to Belgrade after the liberation in 1945, as leader of a special unit of relief workers sent by Save the Children Fund.
-In a report published in the Daily Record in March 1945 which also includes a photograph of her, she described the local conditions-noting that of a thousand beds, 920 were bare, Hospital equipment such as X-Ray machines had been shattered or thrown into the Danube.
+In a report published in the Daily Record in March 1945 which also includes a photograph of her, she described the local conditions-noting that of a thousand beds, 920 were bare, Hospital equipment such as x-ray machines had been shattered or thrown into the Danube.

 When she went to visit Sremska Kamenica, she encountered a building that was without a door and windows, empty and ruined.
 There was no longer any medical or electrical equipment in it.
 In July, MacPhail began negotiations over the reopening of a hospital in Sremska Kamenica with the help of the Child Protection Fund from London.
-The Ministry of Public Health of the Democratic Federative Yugoslavia gave permission to start the reconstruction on August 15.
+The Ministry of Public Health of the Democratic Federative Yugoslavia gave permission to start the reconstruction on 15 August.
 With the help of staff, MacPhail managed to procure medical equipment and medical supplies as well as other necessary things to carry out the operation.
-From humanitarian organizations from Canada and the United Kingdom came bedding and blankets.
+From humanitarian organisations from Canada and the United Kingdom came bedding and blankets.
 The complete equipment from the surgery was found in a military hospital in Sremski Karlovci and was soon returned.
 Katherine also received 46 boxes of clothes and bedding for children from friends.
-The complete repair of the hospital was financed by the Government of the Autonomous Welfare of Vojvodina, and the hospital was restarted on December 19, 1945.
+The complete repair of the hospital was financed by the Government of the Autonomous Welfare of Vojvodina, and the hospital was restarted on 19 December 1945.